Delivery Apps: How They Respond to Coronavirus

 As mentioned before, write delivery notes.
 It’s up to you how you want your package delivered.
 When you pick up the package sanitize things you can.
 In terms of food wash your hand first.
 It is encouraged to shift your food to your own container.
 Disinfect anything you can.

 An added tip: Tip the delivery driver extra.
 Why?
 Because it’s the right thing to do.
-They don’t have work from home option they can choose.
+They don’t have work from home options they can choose.

 The New “Normal”